sasha-kozhukhar/guatemala_atlas/content/index.md

 <span class="author-description">How to use</span>
 ___
 * Using Atlas requires a browser with Javascript enabled.
-* You can find the typological features through the item «Categories» in the sidebar.
+* You can find the typological features through the item «<span class="scaps">Categories</span>» in the sidebar.
 * All maps are provided with the fullscreen view via button «<span class="scaps">FULLSCREEN</span>» under each map.

 <span class="author-description">Dataset</span>